Low Tire Pressure Light but Tires Are Fine Issue: How To Fix

 Another reason for malfunctioning TPMS sensors is if there’s any substance other than air or nitrogen in the tire, such as flat-repair sealants used when repairing a tire flat.

 It might be that you just swapped in your spare tire, which has been sitting around for a while without attention and care.
-Not all spare tire comes with TPMS, but if it does, and the tire pressure in the spare is too low, it might trigger the warning light.
+Not all spare tires come with TPMS, but if it does, and the tire pressure in the spare is too low, it might trigger the warning light.

 Sudden loss of air pressure in tires is pretty common and might cause the TPMS light to turn on although you just inflated your tires properly a few days ago.
 Loss of pressure is likely caused by driving on very rough terrains or bumping up against a curb, which can cause the seal between the tire and the wheel rim to separate momentarily, thus letting a small amount of air leak through.